The Day Boy and the Night Girl: Plot

 Photogen, wishing to prove his courage and driven by guilt on how he left Nycteris, stayed up for other nights, only to experience similar results.
-This caused him ti become ill, which made Watho angry.
+This caused him to become ill, which made Watho angry.
 To punish him, he was locked in his room and all sunlight was blocked.
 Watho also punished Nycteris by leaving her outside while she slept, thinking the daylight will terrify her to death.

 When Nycteris woke up, she slowly managed to deal with the brightness of the day, and understood that it meant no harm.
 She fell asleep again as night came, until she was found by Photogen who escaped his chambers and still afraid of the night, but mustered the courage to go out.
 They both decided to escape Watho's cruelty, but had a debate on whether to do it now or wait for the sun.
 Nycteris convinced a weakening Photogen to not waste time, make peace with the night as she did with the day, and run away immediately, guiding him in avoiding any dangerous or scary animals thanks to her strong sense of smell and hearing.
 When the day came, Photogen regained his strength and carried Nycteris as they continued their escape.

 Photogen and Nycteris saw a red werewolf chasing after them.
 Photogen hid Nycteris into safety and used his bow and arrows to kill the werewolf, who they realize was a transformed, wrathful Watho all along.
 Grateful for ending her terror, Watho's servants helped Photogen and Nycteris head to the king and queen to tell their tale.
 Photogens' parents, who were close confidantes of the king and queen, recognized him as their son and wholeheartedly accepted Nycteris.

 Photogen and Nycteris married, and the king granted them Watho's land and estate; they continued to rely on and rejoice in each other's strengths, to the point that Photogen came to prefer the night and Nycteris the day.